stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

 * `time_evolution_alg_init` that initialises the perturbation field and
-* `time_evolution_alg_step` that calculates the spatial propagation of the field for one timestep.
+* `time_evolution_alg_step` that calculates the spatial propagation of the field for one time step.

 As in the previous two tutorials, this algorithm also calls the LFRic field class `log_minmax` procedure for quick checks of the the minimum and maximum values of the fields after calling the kernels that update them.
-One of the tasks in this tutorial is to create these calls.

 ## Tutorial exercise